exaFLOPs26/MTH2011/my_note/lec2.md

 - Update rule
 <img width="282" alt="image" src="https://github.com/user-attachments/assets/35bd7cb0-269a-4ba4-b93d-770a70b84c6a">

-- Using all n data points is not alligned with the concept of "Big Data".]
+- Using all n data points is not alligned with the concept of "Big Data".

 ## Stochastic GD
+- SGD : |B| = 1

-- minibatch: |B| = 1
+- minibatch: |B| = m
 - smaller learning rate ~ larger batch size
 - Smaller B implies a lower quality approximation of the gradient (higher variance)
 - Nevertheless, it may actually converge faster!
 (Case where the dataset has many copies of the same point–extreme, but lots of redundancy) I In practice, choose B proportional to what works well on modern parallel hardware (GPUs).